spiceai/docs/spiceaidocs/docs/components/secret-stores/env/index.md

       pg_pass: ${env:MY_PG_PASSWORD}
 ```

-This syntax also works within a larger string, like a connection string:
+The `${}` replacement syntax also works within a larger string, like a connection string:

 ```yaml
 datasets: